 Long, flat, glossy and silky in texture.
 Never curly, short or wiry.
 Dense and weatherproof.
 Abundant feathering on chest, under body and behind legs, but clean from hock to ground.

 Black, black and tan, blue roan, blue roan and tan, liver, liver and tan, liver roan, liver roan and tan.
-In self coloured dogs, white or roan on chest is permissible.
+In solid coloured dogs, white or roan on chest is permissible.
 All other colours, including clear black and white, clear liver and white, orange, red, golden or sable highly undesirable.

 Height: approximately 46 cms (18 ins) at the shoulders.
 Weight: between 18-25 kgs (40-55 lbs).